MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart-non-windows.md

 ---
-title: Quickstart for PlayFab Party on Android, iOS, Switch and PS4
+title: Quickstart for PlayFab Party on Android, iOS, and Switch
 author: debhaldarMS
 description: Guide to help you integrate PlayFab Party in your Game. ms.author: debh